-Figures 1 and 2 show the spatial distribution of observed seabird interactions in 2021 in the deep- and shallowset fisheries, respectively.
+The spatial distribution of observed seabird interactions in 2022 in the deep- and shallow-set fisheries are shown in Figures 1 and 2, respectively.
 Most of the interactions occur north of 20° N, where seabirds are typically more abundant and fishing effort is more concentrated.
-Figures 3 and 4 show the quarter of the year during which observed seabird interactions occurred in 2021 and cumulatively since 2004 in the deep- and shallow-set fisheries, respectively.
-Most of the interactions occurred in the first and second quarters (January through June) in 2021 and since 2004, with few interactions occurring in the third quarter.
+Figures 3 and 4 show the quarter of the year during which observed seabird interactions occurred in 2022 and cumulatively since 2004 in the deep- and shallow-set fisheries, respectively.
+Most of the interactions occurred in the first and second quarters (January through June) in 2022 and since 2004, with few interactions occurring in the third quarter.

-Figure 2: Locations of seabird interactions observed in Hawaii shallow-set longline fishery, 2021 Note: NMFS deployed observers on every shallow-set trip in 2021.
+Figure 1: Locations of seabird interactions observed in Hawaii deep-set longline fishery, 2022.
+Note: NMFS deployed observers on 20.22% of deep-set trips in 2022.

-Source: NMFS PIRO Sustainable Fisheries Observer Program, unpublished data, 08/10/2022.
+Source: NMFS PIRO Sustainable Fisheries Observer Program, unpublished data, 07/10/2023.